mikestowe/RAMLbook/RAML Book.md

 			- json
 			-xml

+However, since we will be relying on Data Types for our API, we will omit the schemas and examples folders from our example structure.

 The key to the structure is ensuring that every aspect of your API has a place, and that you avoid clutter/ combinging too many things in the same place.
 While this takes a little bit more work to setup, it will ensure your API will remain readable, and easy to modify as new developers join your team.

-Note - if you have a separate documentation/ technical writing team, you can also add in one more directory for docs - or the directory that will contain an overlay just for your technical writers to ensure that there are no accidental changes to your master or source specification.
+And if you have a separate documentation/ technical writing team, you can also add in one more directory for docs - or the directory that will contain an overlay just for your technical writers to ensure that there are no accidental changes to your master or source specification.

 	- root
 		- docs

+This means that for this RAML definition, our structure will look like:

+	- root
+		- source
+		- libraries
+			- global
+		- docs

+We will use the `root` folder to store our overlays for easy consumption, the `source` directory to host our master or source specification, the `libraries` directory to store our library files, including a directory for shared or global libraries, and finally the `docs` folder for our docs team to be able to go in and update the documentation without worrying about functionality.

 ###Creating our Libraries